marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 The CloudCannon content editor is minimalist (and, a bit primitive compared to WordPress).
 This can be good/bad.
 I love a minimal editor.
 CloudCannon's editor works fine for me in terms of functionality.
 But, it might not work for someone used to WordPress because lack of bells & whistles.

-Here's one thing I discovered by accident--CMD-L brings up a link modal right in context.
+Here's one thing I discovered by accident–CMD-L brings up a link modal right in context.
 How cool is that\!
 I wish WordPress could do this.

 ![](/uploads/cloudcannon-versus-wordpress/cloudcannon-editor-blog-post-link-modal-792.png){: width="792" height="585"}

 I think the content editor is the weakest link (so far).
 Read on below to find out why.
-Before we toss out the baby with the bathwater--we need to give credit to Jekyll's native document format for blog posts.
+Before we toss out the baby with the bathwater–we need to give credit to Jekyll's native document format for blog posts.
 That's **markdown**.
 Markdown is incredibly powerful and extremely fast.
 It's about as minimal as you can get when it comes to publishing content.
 I love it.
 I'm happy to see it and use it again.

 [Read-up on markdown here](https://guides.github.com/features/mastering-markdown/){: target="_blank"}.
 By the way, if you use WhatsApp, Try using markdown in your next message.
 You'll look like a pro\!